anuvgupta/dash/README.md

 # Dash

-Cloud project manager, application orchestrator, & internet presence dashboard.
-Deploy live updates, monitor apps & resources, and plan projects – all in realtime from the cloud.
+**Project manager, application orchestrator, & internet presence dashboard.** Deploy live updates, monitor apps & resources, and plan projects – *all in realtime from the cloud.*

 ## Features
-***Dash** simplifies:*
+**Dash** ties abstract ideas and goals to models of concrete entities, generating smart server configurations for your projects based on a few high-level settings for the software and hardware you manage.
+&nbsp;
+*It simplifies the following:*
  - Project Management
     - Project stages & tasks
     - Ideation/solution design